-So Mother’s Day is this weekend and I forgot to slip a card in the mail.
-Oops.
-I suppose that’s one of the drawbacks of living over 1500 miles away from your mama.
+So Mother’s Day is almost here.
+One of the drawbacks of living over 1500 miles away from mom is that we don’t get to see each other that often.
+So, for Mother’s Day I typically send a card.
+But then, half the time I don’t ever seen to get to the mailbox on time.
 But the truth is no card could ever eloquently state what’s on my heart.
 As a matter of fact, I think a blog post is better.
 Yeah…that’s right.
 A digital proclamation of my love.

 Whew!
 I think I squirmed my way out of that one.
 Here are five things my mother taught me.